MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires.md

 > [!NOTE]
-> If CSP license is supended, there is no 30 day grace period, services are disabled immediately.
-Data will be deleted after 90 days if tenant is not reactivated by adding new licenses or reactivating CSP licenses.
+> If a CSP license is suspended, there is no 30 day grace period, and services are disabled immediately.
+Data will be deleted after 90 days if the tenant is not reactivated by adding a new license or by reactivating the CSP license.

 ### What happens when my trial ends?